Kimberley Western Australia: We hiked, canoed and cruised

 Macca dropped us off at the Discovery Park in Kununurra, just 20 metres from our cabin.

-El Questro Emma Gorge resort
+El Questro Emma Gorge Resort

 The El Questro Emma Gorge resort, in the Kimberley Western Australia, was our next place to stay, it is one of the top destinations in the Kimberley.
 It is a canvas tent.
 Of course, it has a private bathroom.
 It also has electricity, a fan, tea/coffee-making facilities, and room service.
 It's a short walk to Emma's restaurant, the pool, and the Emma Gorge trial.

 While the trail to Emma Gorge was rocky in sections, it took us about an hour to complete it in each direction.
 However, bring plenty of water, sunscreen, and a hat for the walk, and wear sturdy shoes.
-Also, make sure to bring your swimmers for a refreshing bath at the waterfall.

 On the way up, there are several beautiful rocks and nice waterholes.